Bruno Adler: Early years

 Adler was born to Jewish parents in Carlsbad, Bohemia.
 His mother was Therese Adler (née Hirsch) and his father was Moritz Adler, editor and critic with the social democratic newspaper, Volkswille and an elected representative.
 Adler attended gymnasium in Carlsbad and Prague.

 From 1910 to 1916, he studied art history, the history of literature, and philosophy at universities in Vienna, Erlangen and Munich, acquiring his doctorate in 1917 with a dissertation on the origin and beginning of woodcuts.
 From 1919 to 1924, Adler lectured on art history at the Bauhaus, and between 1920 and 1930, he taught art history at the Weimar Saxon-Grand Ducal Art School.
 His association with Johannes Itten, who also taught at the Bauhaus, led to him publishing and editing Utopia: Dokumente der Wirklichkeit ("Utopia: Documents of Reality").
 This included translations by Adler from the Rigveda and work by Nicholas of Cusa.
 During this period, Adler also edited writings by Adalbert Stifter and Matthias Claudius.

 Exile in England

 After the Nazis seized power, Adler was forced to flee to Prague.
 In 1936, he went to England.
-Writing under the pseudonymous anagram Urban Roedl, Adler released a biography of Stifter with the publisher Ernst Rowohlt, who was afterward prohibited by the Nazis from working, having been charged with disguising Jewish writers.
+Writing under the pseudonymous anagram Urban Roedl, Adler released a biography of Stifter with the publisher Ernst Rowohlt, who was afterwards prohibited by the Nazis from working, having been charged with disguising Jewish writers.
 From 1936 to 1938, Adler continued to use the pseudonym during World War II and occasionally, after the war.

 Adler taught at the New Herrlingen School (also known as Bunce Court), a German-Jewish school founded by Anna Essinger with help from British Quakers.
-Originally located in Herrlingen, Germany, it was relocated to Kent, England because of Nazi persecution, where it became a haven for refugees, including both children from the Kindertransports and adults, who joined the staff.
+Originally located in Herrlingen, Germany, it was relocated to Kent, England, because of Nazi persecution, where it became a haven for refugees, including both children from the Kindertransports and adults, who joined the staff.
 Adler's nephew, Gerard Hoffnung, was a pupil at Bunce Court.